wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    <pre><strong>gsk</strong></pre>

-   In the response, the first line lists the location where keys are stored:
+   In the response, the first line lists the location where keys are stored (with your own user name instead of "wilson_mar"):

    <pre>/Users/wilson_mar/.gnupg/pubring.kbx
 ------------------------------------
    </pre>

-   (You would of course see your own user name instead of "wilson_mar" above.)

    The pubring.kbx file is Gnupg program's "Key Ring" file.
 See <a target="_blank" href="https://kb.iu.edu/d/awiu">https://kb.iu.edu/d/awiu</a> about keyring management commands.